 Kate and Ludo felt it was too important an asset to the area, farming and the community to be lost.
 They persuaded the council to let them take it on, keep it tenanted and run a business that would reconnect people with the land and keep traditional rural skills and crafts alive.

 The farm is now a thriving rural skills centre and home to tenant farmers Tim and Sarah, their flock of sheep and herd of cows.

 Kate’s book Humble by Nature: Life, Lambs & a Dog Called Badger tells the story of the animals, people, problems and triumphs that came along with her and Ludo’s determination to save the farm.

-Humble by Nature offer a range of courses in smallholding and animal husbandry, rural skills and crafts and food and cookery.
+Humble by Nature is home to delightful holiday accommodation and rural skills centre, offering a range of courses in smallholding and animal husbandry, rural skills and crafts and food and cookery.
 All the tutors are experts in their fields and courses have small numbers to ensure personal attention and hands-on experience.

-Whether you’re thinking about starting a smallholding, want to build a dry stone wall, have a go at making sausages or discover delicious wild food in the hedgerow, a course at Humble by Nature will give you the knowledge and confidence to get started at home.
+Whether you’re thinking about starting a smallholding, want to build a dry stone wall, try your hand at willow weaving, or discover delicious wild food in the hedgerow, a course at Humble by Nature will give you the knowledge and confidence to get started at home.

 The Pig & Apple serve delicious & locally sourced takeaway burgers.
 They’re open Thursday to Saturday for take-aways and pre-booking is recommended.